 Instructions

-Preheat oven to 350 degrees F. Line a 13x9 inch pan with nonstick foil.
+Preheat oven to 350 degrees F. Line a 13x9 inch or 2 8-inch pans with nonstick foil or parchment paper.

 In a 3 quart saucepan, melt butter over medium heat.
 Stir in sugar and cook gently, stirring constantly, for about 1 minute or until sugar melts and mixture takes on a nice sheen.

-Remove from heat and stir in the cocoa powder until smooth.
-Stir in the salt and baking powder.
+Remove from heat and stir in the Dutch process cocoa powder until smooth.

-Let cool for about 5 minutes, then stir in the salt and baking powder.
-Stir in the eggs (one by one), then add the vanilla, flour and chocolate chips (make sure batter is cool before adding chips).
+Let cool for about 5 minutes, Stir or whisk in the eggs (one by one), then add the vanilla.
+Whisk together the flour, baking powder and salt and add to the batter, stirring until blended.
+Add chocolate chips (make sure batter is cool before adding chips).

 Prepare filling.
 Heat treat your flour by baking it at 350F for 8 to 10 minutes or until it registers 165F.
-Sift it.
+Alternatively, you can microwave it for 30 seconds, stir, heat again, stir, repeating until it reaches 165F.
+It will form lumps, so sift it after heating.
+Let cool.

 Beat together butter, salt, both sugars, milk and vanilla.
 Add flour and stir until flour is incorporated.
 Spread this mixture over cooled brownies and place in refrigerator for about 30 minutes to help firm up dough.
 Alternative, you can press the mixture into a 13x9 inch rectangle between two sheets of plastic wrap, then carefully invert it onto the brownies.